nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    2. Double-click the jar file to launch VolunSync. <br/>
    Expected: The GUI is displayed with a set of sample contacts as shown below.
-The window size may not be optimum.
+The window size may not be optimal.
    <br/><img src="images/ui.png" width="400" />

    3. Should double-clicking the jar file not launch the application, you may wish to try [running the jar file from the command line](UserGuide.md#quick-start)